 - Comes off the roll smoothly, cuts easily

-- Invisible when applied and won't show on copies
+- Disappears on paper and won't show on copies

-- Pulls off the roll smoothly and cuts easily, very reliable
+- Comes off roll smoothly and cuts easily

 Tightening them up with strong tape

 Using tape which is solid enough to prevent stickiness if it gets damp, as in the plastic bag technique.

 Start To Swim

 Note that plastic wrap may be riskier than any of the other solutions on this list since a slight opening that causes water to get through the cast is possible.

 If you are an explorer who loves discovering nature, a duffle bag is quite acquainted with you.
 Using your own Duffle bag to cover your Cast is another idea.
 We do not reckon you to purchase a new one but use your already things in your collection

 Prepare a Duffle Bag